 The first thing that comes to mind is to switch operating systems.
 For reasons that extend far beyond wonky time-keeping, I have been wanting to switch to open-source for years.
-If you have the luxury, time, and resources to accommodate such a switch, then perhaps Linux or Mac will serve you better with much more than the keeping of accurate time.
+If you have the luxury, time, and resources to ditch Windows and make the switch, then perhaps Linux or Mac will serve you better with much more than the keeping of accurate time.

 As switching operating systems currently isn’t an option for me, I decided to search for a quick-fix solution.
 Sure enough, Microsoft has issued an update for Windows XP (Service Pack 2) that “[…] enables your computer to automatically adjust the computer clock on the correct date in 2007 due to revised Daylight Saving Time laws in many countries.
 Hopefully, this will work, however, if it doesn’t, there are several other ways to “beat the clock,” as it were.